 - they won’t be able to survive on their own, or

-- they fear that they will never find another partner again and prefer an unhappy relationship to ending up alone.
+- they fear that they will never find another partner again and prefer an unhappy relationship to being alone.

 Should You Stay or Should You Go?

-Relationships do take effort and work and are worth trying to repair if both people still love each other, feel safe, have their personal boundaries respected and want things to get better going forward.
+Relationships take effort and work and are worth trying to repair if both people still love each other, feel safe, have their personal boundaries respected and want things to get better going forward.

-It is also especially important to try to make it work if you have children.
-A 2011 book titled ‘The Longevity Project’ by Friedman and Martin looked at factors that influenced longevity over eight-decades and found that individuals whose parents divorced when they were children died about five years younger than individuals from intact families.
-They were less likely to do well educationally or occupationally, more likely to engage in unhealthy habits such as smoking and drinking alcohol, and were also more likely to get divorced themselves.
+It is also essential to try to make it work if you have children.
+A 2011 book titled ‘The Longevity Project’ by Friedman and Martin looked at factors that influenced longevity over eight decades and found that individuals whose parents divorced when young died about five years before individuals from intact families.
+In addition, they were less likely to do well educationally or occupationally and more likely to engage in unhealthy habits like smoking and drinking alcohol.
+They were also more likely to get divorced themselves.

 If you have recently divorced and are worrying about your children’s well-being: